christopherwk210/gm-bot/README.md

 [Features](./FEATURES.md)

+This is a complete rewrite from the first version of the bot.
+Because of this, the git history has been cleaned to start fresh since it is essentially a new project.
+If you wish to see the code for the old version, it is preserved in the [v1 branch](https://github.com/christopherwk210/gm-bot/tree/v1).

 ## Setup
 Clone the project and install dependencies with npm.
 Create a `.env` file in the root of the project with the following format: